ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 features, contribute code, and start discussions.

-This page provides general information about contributing to a PyAnsys library.
-Contribution information specific to a particular library appears on the ``Contributing`` page in the respective library's documentation, including:
+This page provides general information about contributing to a PyAnsys repository.
+Contribution information specific to a particular repository appears on the ``Contributing`` page in the respective repository's documentation, including:

 - Instructions for cloning the source repository from GitHub
-- URL to the library's ``Issues`` page
+- URL to the repository's ``Issues`` page

 Creating Issues
 ---------------